robbiehammond/GainsIQ/README.md

 ## What is this?
 A simple web-based workout tracker.
 You can instantly generate an analysis of your workouts with integrated LLM support.

-## Dependencies
-Your system needs to be able to build Rust, TypeScript, and Python code.
-Most dependencies will be acquired automatically when building with cargo/npm, but you'll have to manually get the following first:
-- An AWS account where you have access to very permissive roles.
-- [Cargo Lambda](https://www.cargo-lambda.info/).
-Need this to build and deploy the backend.
-- An OpenAPI account.
-You'll need an API key to actually be able to get workout summaries.

 ## Deploying
 Before you can do `cdk deploy`, you must do a few things:
  - Install aforementend dependencies, and also the python dependencies (in requirements.txt).
 I'd recommend using a virtual environement for all this.